-HiSoftware Security Sheriff® SP for SharePoint
+HiSoftware Security Sheriff® for SharePoint and Office 365

-The SharePoint Security Gap
+The SharePoint and Office 365 Security Gap

 Securing Sensitive Content with Metadata-driven, Item-level Security

-HiSoftware’s granular approach to SharePoint security limits access at the item-level using secure metadata.
+HiSoftware’s granular approach to SharePoint and Office 365 security limits access at the item-level using secure metadata.
 In addition to better protecting your organization from an accidental breach, this approach also controls the proliferation of sites and libraries in SharePoint.
 For example, if a company’s board of directors is considering a potential merger, the confidential merger documents can be stored anywhere in SharePoint classified as “Board Only,” making the sensitive content visible only to relevant parties.
 Other solutions would require the provision of a new site every time such a restricted project was undertaken.
 Most importantly, without metadata-driven, item-level security the end user has to remember the proper location for every sensitive item they create or edit to ensure appropriate access – a certain recipe for a breach.

 Based upon the business rules associated with its classification, access to a document or content item within SharePoint can be restricted to a specific individual or group, even if a wider audience has access to the site or library where the item physically resides.
 With file level permissions, administrators can reduce the number of sites that get created (site proliferation) just to cope with another set of collaborative users.
 Managing file permissions with Security Sheriff is easy since they are based on the metadata values added at the time of classification.